Kintyre/ksconf/docs/source/api_ref.rst

     As of right now, the general rule of thumb is this:
     Anything well-covered by the unit tests should be be fairly safe to build on top of, but again, :ref:`ping us <contact_us>`.
+    Also, things used in the `cdillc.splunk`_ Ansible Collection should be fairly safe too.
+    There's a decent bit of back and forth between these two projects driving feature development.

 ..  commments